hbang/TypeStatus/README.md

 ## Creating a TypeStatus provider
 Documentation is available at **[hbang.github.io/TypeStatus](https://hbang.github.io/TypeStatus/)**.

-Make sure Opener is already installed on your device.
+Make sure TypeStatus is already installed on your device.

-Theos includes headers and a linkable framework for Opener, so you don’t need to worry about copying files over from your device.
+Theos includes headers and a linkable framework for TypeStatus, so you don’t need to worry about copying files over from your device.

 To develop a provider, create a bundle project.
 You can do this with a Theos makefile similar to this one: